British Ebola victim flown home as Congo finds new outbreak

 The Royal Free Hospital has Britain's only high-level isolation unit for treatment of infectious diseases, as well as a team of specially trained staff.

-Paul Cosford, director for health protection at state body Public Health England, said strict protective measures were being taken to minimize the risk of transmission when transporting and treating the individual in Britain.
+Paul Cosford, director for health protection at state body Public Health England, said strict protective measures were being taken to minimise the risk of transmission when transporting and treating the individual in Britain.

 Two U.S. doctors, who contracted Ebola in Liberia and were evacuated to the United States, were discharged from hospital last week after receiving treatment with an experimental drug, ZMapp.
 It was not clear what role it played in their recovery.